 Whale and Elephant Seal Season Programs

 Note: Due to the high volume of traffic out to the Lighthouse and Chimney Rock areas during the gray whale migration, visitors wishing to attend the following programs may be required to ride a shuttle bus from Drakes Beach.
-On weekends and holidays from New Year's to Easter each year, Sir Francis Drake Boulevard from the South Beach junction to the Lighthouse and Chimney Rock areas is closed during shuttle operating hours (9 am to 5:30 pm), weather permitting.
-On the day you plan to attend one of the following programs, call 415-464-5100 x2 x1 to find out whether shuttles are operating.
+On weekends and holidays from late December to late March or mid-April each year, Sir Francis Drake Boulevard from the South Beach junction to the Lighthouse and Chimney Rock areas is closed during shuttle operating hours (9 am to 5:30 pm), weather permitting.
+On the day you plan to attend one of the following programs, call 415-464-5100 x2 x3 x1 to find out whether shuttles are operating.
 More info on the shuttle bus system may be found on our Winter Shuttle Bus System page.

 Journey of the Whales